Twin Star Exorcists

 The series was adapted into an anime television series by Studio Pierrot, that ran from April 2016 to March 2017.
-The manga series has been licensed for an English language release in North America by Viz Media, publishing the first volume in July 2015.
-A video game was developed and published by Bandai Namco Entertainment for the PS Vita and released in January 2017 in Japan.
+Three light novels and two spin-off manga series have also been published.
+A video game was developed and published by Bandai Namco Entertainment for the PS Vita and released in January 2017.

-As of December 2018, three light novels and two spin-off manga series have also been published and released in Japan.

 Plot

 Rokuro Enmado is a young boy who used to be a powerful aspiring exorcist, before a tragic incident left his friends dead and made him abandon the profession.
 One day, he has a fateful encounter with Benio Adashino, a girl around his age and a well known exorcist from the east.
 According to a prophecy, Rokuro and Benio are the "Twin Star Exorcists" and are destined to marry and have a child known as the "Miko" which will be the ultimate exorcist, capable of cleansing all evil spirits (Kegare) from the world and ending the war that has lasted over a millennium.